Next: , Previous: , Up: Top [Contents][Index]

 use bold red

-clear all attributes, write in default color on yellow background.
+write in bright red color on a pale yellow background

 The window number and title and the window’s hardstatus, if one is set.
 Also use a red background if this is the active focus.
 Useful for ‘caption string’.